kyager/jot/README.md

 Just a simple script for woring with the OpenAI Assistant API.

+## OpenAI Setup
+You will need an API key, which can be acquired here: https://platform.openai.com/api-keys.

+Then add the key to your environment variables.

+`export OPENAI_API_KEY="sk-ABC123"`

 ## Configuration
 Needs to be placed in `~/.jot`
 ```.jot